shafr/shafr.github.io/_audio_books/galaxy_edge/010_iron_wolfes.md

 Just a books for passing by while waiting for major releases.
 Rating: 3/5

+# Quotes:

->> Where I come from, we have a saying: 'A man can’t live with each foot in a different world.'
+> Where I come from, we have a saying: 'A man can’t live with each foot in a different world.'